-All games will be made in ChucK / ChuGL, a unified programming language for creating audiovisual experiences (FYI this workshop is taught by the primary authors of these tools!).
-ChucK is a computer music programming language and ChuGL is a language extension to ChucK, specifically designed for synchronizing high-performance graphics with real-time audio.
-Together, they will allow us to prototype these audio-driven games more easily than other conventional game-making tools.
+We will learn to code all the above in ChucK / ChuGL, a programming environment designed for creating audiovisual experiences (FYI this workshop is taught by the primary authors of these tools).
+More specifically, ChucK is a computer music programming language and ChuGL is a language extension to ChucK, designed for synchronizing high-performance graphics with real-time audio.
+By the end, you will have learned new tools and techniques to use in your own creative practice, well beyond the workshop.

 Andrew Zhu Aday is a Ph.D. candidate at the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University.
 He is the creator of ChuGL, a tool for programming 3D graphics in ChucK.
 His research involves game engine architecture, audiovisual software systems, and game design.